Example Opt In Consent, Privacy Policy & Terms of Use Language

 When submitting a 10DLC Campaign for approval, per carrier code of conduct, the privacy policies and the terms and conditions must be found in a clear, conspicuous place next to where the phone number is entered by the consumer.
 To check this, carriers review the website listed by the Brand.

-In any situation where the end user is required to provide a phone number for messaging (the carriers consider every required phone number as an opportunity for messaging opt-in), then the privacy policy and terms and conditions must be present.
+In any situation where the end user is asked to provide a phone number for messaging (the carriers consider every requested phone number as an opportunity for messaging opt-in), then the privacy policy and terms and conditions must be present.

 Additionally, the privacy policy CANNOT allow for the sharing or selling of end-user information to third parties and affiliates.
 This includes but is not limited to: